 Dr. Jackson joined HonorHealth in 2015.
 Her prior leadership experience includes serving as the system patient safety officer at PeaceHealth, a not-for-profit Catholic health system with operations in Alaska, Washington and Oregon.
 There, she led efforts to eliminate healthcare-associated harm with a focus on quality and process improvement, analytics and infection prevention.

-Dr. Jackson has over 20 years of clinical experience serving previously as the lead hospitalist for the Oregon Medical Group, a multi-specialty physician-owned group with more than 100 providers and 13 locations in Eugene, Oregon.
-Prior to becoming a hospitalist, Dr. Jackson was a traditional internist with a focus on diabetes care in Billings, Montana.
+Dr. Jackson has more than 20 years of clinical experience, including serving as the lead hospitalist for the Oregon Medical Group, a multi-specialty, physician-owned group with more than 100 providers and 13 locations in Eugene, Oregon.
+Before becoming a hospitalist, Dr. Jackson was an internist with a focus on diabetes care in Billings, Montana.